 NOTE – if you do this, be very careful if you go active in a job search while employed.
 Your LinkedIn connections might be able to see you go active.

 If you have been in contact with recruiters as part of getting hired for your current position, keep their contact information.
-Send them a quick ‘remember me’ email every six months.
+Consider sending a quick ‘remember me’ email every six months.

 10. Constantly document your achievements.